sujithbarathi123/Zenreader/README.md

 # Zenreader
-GTTS is online Text to speech \n
+GTTS is online Text to speech
                                Pyttsx3 is offline text to speech